BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

 	- Multi-factor authentication

-2 forms authentication(2FA), first requiring a user login which includes attempts with username and password.
-Second is an OTP sent to their registered email as a form of 2FA.
+2 Factor Authentication (2FA), first requiring a user to login with his/her register email and complex password.
+Second is an OTP sent to their registered email as the form of 2FA.

 ## Attack Surface 2: Amazon Web Service(AWS)